chandru1007/Tkinter/README.md

 # Tkinter
-Blooddonation registertration form using tkinter
+Blooddonation registertration form using tkinter.
 This registration form allow to user to give their details to donate blood.
 You can search a particular blood group.
 You can also view the details of all the user.